ibm-cloud-docs/Db2whc/ha.md

 ### Compute HA
 {: #compute_ha}

 Any node failure is immediately detected by the cloud provider's container service.
-The containers and pods that were running in the failed node are scheduled to a new node from a pool of nodes.
+The containers and pods that were running in the failed node are scheduled to a new node automatically by the HA process.
 The system is back to 100% normal operation after a short downtime.

 ### Storage HA
 {: #storage_ha}